 Brooklyn, NY 11201

-In Person Requests for Divorce Decrees and Exemplifications: To request divorce decrees in person, proceed to the courthouse with a valid government issued photo ID—if the requestor is not party to the record, then they will need a notarized letter or affidavit that has been signed by either party of the record.
+In-Person Requests for Divorce Decrees & Exemplifications: To request divorce decrees in person, proceed to the courthouse with a valid government-issued photo ID—if the requestor is not a party to the record, then they will need a notarized letter or affidavit that has been signed by either party of the record.

 Requests for divorce decrees can be made at the Kings County Clerk:8